Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 If everything compiled correctly, we should now test to make sure it runs correctly before we start messing with it.

-Before we do, rememeber this command so you can restart your distro's copy of `kwin_x11` if things go bad.
+Before we do, make sure to remember this command so you can restart your distro's copy of `kwin_x11` if things go bad.

 {% highlight bash %}
 kwin_x11 --replace &